 Customize a single instance

 We want to customize a single instance of a component.
+We do so by adding props, classes or inline CSS.

-props that work on all Mantine component
+props that work on all Mantine components

 <Box m={4}></Box>